RandomSearch18/a-level-project/docs/readme.md

 > For example, mapper A marks two paths, one as footway and path.
 Mapper B thinks "oh, that's path, that must mean it's unsurfaced, and the footway must be surfaced".
 Mapper C thinks "oh, that's path, that must mean it's open to all non-motorised traffic, and that's footway so that means it's only available for pedestrians".
 Mapper D thinks "oh, that's path, so it must have been created by people walking over open ground repeatedly, and that's footway, so it must have been constructed".
 Mapper E looks at these same two paths as everyone else and thinks "oh, that's path, so that must be in a rural area, but the footway means it's in an urban area".
 Mapper F looks and thinks "Oh, that's strange, why did mapper A not just use path for both since it's the modern way to tag all kinds of footpaths".
 Mapper G realises nobody has actually asked Mapper A why they used different tags, so everyone else has just been making false assumptions.[^gravitystorm]

 [^gravitystorm]: Quote from Andy Allan (@gravitystorm) in a GitHub issue comment (<https://github.com/gravitystorm/openstreetmap-carto/issues/1698#issuecomment-134905532>)

+However, despite it being difficult to interpret and considered "evil"[^path-evil] by some, `highway=path` is an important tag that has is very common in the UK (375k `highway=path`s, compared to 1518k `highway=footway`s).
+Therefore it's essential that put adequate thought into my plan for processing it.

+[^path-evil]: _New road style for the Default map style - highway=path is evil_, Mateusz Konieczny's Diary (<https://www.openstreetmap.org/user/Mateusz%20Konieczny/diary/35389>), accessed 2025-01-01

+The main principle I will follow to parse `highway=path` ways is to use their accompanying tags to differentiate between the different and varied uses of `highway=path`, which is also the practice recommended by the wiki, and the approach taken by the other routing engines I've researched, as well as some map renderers.

+The `trail_visibility=*` and `sac_scale=*` tags are the most important to determine if a path is walkable, but the way they should be treated for a `highway=path` is the same as they would be for any other path, so I won't go into them specifically here.

+`surface=*` will probably be the most useful tag to help interpret `highway=path` ways.
+While this isn't specified on the wiki, I will assume that a `highway=path` is unpaved by default, and that `highway=footway`s are likely to be paved or have a decent surface.
+This is despite the fact that the wiki says that the usage of `highway=path` can almost entirely overlap with what `highway=footway` is documented to be used for.[^uk-path-tagging]

+- If a `highway=path` is paved (i.e. has a `surface=*` value listed in the Paved section of the table on the wiki at [Key:surface#Paved](https://wiki.openstreetmap.org/wiki/Key:surface#Paved)), I shall treat it equivalent to a generic or paved `highway=footway`
+- If a `highway=path` is unpaved (using the table section [Key:surface#Unpaved](https://wiki.openstreetmap.org/wiki/Key:surface#Unpaved)), it will be by default slightly worse than an unpaved `highway=footway`, as footways are in theory purpose-built for pedestrians, while paths might be only maintained by people walking on them
+- If a `highway=path` has no surface tag, and is also missing other important tags (i.e. `sac_scale=*`, `trail_visibility=*`, `informal=*`, `operator=*`, and possibly others if I find them to be useful), I will apply a penalty to it, as it is potentially unsafe to route users over a "path" that could be very perilous

+[^uk-path-tagging]: "Paths kept mainly by the fact of people walking on them or paths that are only minimally constructed are usually tagged as highway=path. [...]
+However, in some countries like the UK or others, this distinction does not hold and highway=footway can be used for these too.", [Tag:highway=footway](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dfootway), OSM Wiki, accessed 2025-01-01

 #### Sprint 2 modules